JujuAdams/Scribble/9.0/faq.md

 ## What kinds of fonts can Scribble draw?

 Anything that GameMaker natively supports as a font resource, including spritefonts.
-Scribble additionally supports [MSDF fonts](msdf-fonts) which are very useful for mobile games or any game which might have a wide variety of text sizes.
+Scribble additionally supports SDF fonts which are very useful for mobile games or any game which might have a wide variety of text sizes.
 Scribble unfortunately doesn't (yet) support fonts added via `font_add()`.

 &nbsp;